younhwan97/BoxOffice/README.md

 <p align="center">
-A box office movie app using Jetpack Compose and Hilt based on modern Android tech stacks. <br> Provides weekly box office rankings using IMDB's box office API.
+A box office movie app using Jetpack Compose and Hilt based on modern Android tech stacks. <br> It also provides weekly box office rankings using IMDB's box office API.
 </p>

 <br/>